It was soon after the second Chechen war.

 I had come to Russia to interview Igor Ivanov, Russia’s minister of foreign affairs at the time.

-At the time Boris Nemtsov had not yet become the embodiment of the democratic opposition in Russia.
+At the time Nemtsov had not yet become the embodiment of the democratic opposition in Russia.

 And I recall the calm, almost logical, anger with which he described some of the bloodiest episodes of the fall of Grozny the month before.
-Such radical independence was not common in a democratic camp contaminated by Great Russian nationalism, which persists to this day even in a man like Khodorkovski, and it made of this reasonable yet fervent young man the most lucid and above all the most complete opponent of the new « red-brown » tyranny that was raining on Russia.
+Such radical independence was not common in a democratic camp contaminated by Great Russian nationalism, which persists to this day even in a man like Mikhail Khodorkovsky, and it made of this reasonable yet fervent young man the most lucid and above all the most complete opponent of the new “red-brown » tyranny that was raining on Russia.

 They knew that they were eliminating the man who, from Chechnya to the immense exercise in corruption that was the Sochi Olympics, and passing through his uncompromising defense of press freedom, was the most consequential of the nation’s opposition leaders.

-They knew that the man they gunned down, who, for more than ten years had never stopped denouncing the mafia-like quality of Putin’s tyranny, was about to make public (as he had announced) a report proving the direct involvement of the Russian military in Donbass.
+They knew that the man they gunned down, who, for more than 10 years had never stopped denouncing the mafia-like quality of Putin’s tyranny, was about to make public (as he had announced) a report proving the direct involvement of the Russian military in Donbas.

-In short, in the manner of the assassins of Anna Politkovskaya in 2006, the killers of Sergei Magnitsky and Stanislas Markelov in 2009, and others, they killed the man whose resounding voice — a voice that even when stifled never went silent — was the honor of the Russian people, whose highest values Vladimir Putin is doing his best to betray.
+In short, in the manner of the assassins of Anna Politkovskaya in 2006, the killers of Sergei Magnitsky and Stanislav Markelov in 2009, and others, they killed the man whose resounding voice—a voice that even when stifled never went silent—was the honor of the Russian people, whose highest values Putin is doing his best to betray.

-Whereas one self-identifies with Stalin and the worst czar in Russian history, Nicholas I, the other was the heir to Sakharov, Solzhenitsyn, and the dissidence of the Soviet era.
+Whereas one self-identifies with Stalin and the worst czar in Russian history, Nicholas I, the other was the heir to Andrei Sakharov, Alexander Solzhenitsyn, and the dissidence of the Soviet era.

 As I write, no one knows who ordered the crime.

-And we can rely on the devious Putin to produce, at just the right moment, the ideal perpetrator whose personality and affiliations will reinforce the fanatical conspiracism that he feeds his people.
+And we can rely on the devious Putin to produce, at just the right moment, the ideal perpetrator whose personality and affiliations will reinforce the fanatical conspiricism that he feeds his people.

 But what we already know is that such a horror was possible only in a Russia that has suffered from two decades of unpunished state-sponsored violence.

-Nemtsov’s murder resembles that of Jean Jaurès in the sense that history recalls less clearly the direct perpetrator than the ill wind that made the murder possible, a wind that, in Jaurès’s France, had been blowing for years through the far right, nationalistic, and anti-Dreyfus press.
+Nemtsov’s murder resembles that of Jean Jaurès on July 31, 1914, in the sense that history recalls less clearly the direct perpetrator than the ill wind that made the murder possible, a wind that, in Jaurès’s France, had been blowing for years through the far right, nationalistic, and anti-Alfred Dreyfus press.

 Let us hope that the parallels end there.

-One might have expected an opposition dazed, paralyzed, and intimidated by those four revolver shots — one shot, observed Nemtsov’s friend Kasparov, for each of the children he left behind.
+One might have expected an opposition dazed, paralyzed and intimidated by those four revolver shots—one shot, observed Nemtsov’s friend Garry Kasparov, for each of the children he left behind.

 The opposite was true.